 Charlotte Sabin is a writer and editor based in Cornwall.
 She blogs at Vexatious Den, following trends in digital publishing and the arts.
 She has written for The Bookseller’s FutureBook, Field Notes and on storytelling and digital technology for Gadgette.
 This year, Charlotte has worked in research, content writing and author liaison for Port Eliot and North Cornwall Book Festival.
 She also worked as an associate producer for BritCrime and has recently completed an MA in Professional Writing.

 John Yorke is author of the bestselling book Into The Woods: How Stories Work and Why We Tell Them.
-He has collaborated with online learning specialists the Professional Writing Academy to turn the philosophy of the book into a practical online course:
+He has collaborated with online learning specialists the Professional Writing Academy to turn the philosophy of the book into practical online courses.
+For more information and to book your place, visit our courses page.